akshay9594/Subscripted-Subscript-Analysis/README.md

 Refer to the following publications for more details:

 ### Publications:
-* Akshay Bhosale and Rudolf Eigenmann.
-2023.
-Recurrence Analysis for Automatic Parallelization of Subscripted Subscripts.
-(Submitted to PPoPP2024).
+* Akshay Bhosale and Rudolf Eigenmann, “Recurrence analysis for automatic parallelization of subscripted subscripts,” in Proceedings of the 29th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, ser.
+PPoPP ’24, Edinburgh, United Kingdom: Association for Computing Machinery, 2024, pp. 392–403, isbn: 97984007043522403. doi: 10.1145/3627535.3638493.

 * Akshay Bhosale and Rudolf Eigenmann.
 2021.
 [On the automatic parallelization of subscripted subscript patterns using array property analysis](https://dl.acm.org/doi/10.1145/3447818.3460424).
 In Proceedings of the ACM International Conference on Supercomputing (ICS '21).
 Association for Computing Machinery, New York, NY, USA, 392–403. [_Erratum_](https://akshayud.me/Erratum_ICS2021.pdf)